NandaniThakur/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-html-by-building-a-cat-photo-app/5dfa30b9eacea3f48c6300ad.md

 assert(code.match(/<\/a>/g).length === 2);
 ```

-Your anchor (`a`) element does not have an `href` attribute.
+Your anchor (`a`) element does not have a `href` attribute.
 Check that there is a space after the opening tag's name and/or there are spaces before all attribute names.

 ```js
 assert(document.querySelector('a').hasAttribute('href'));